 How to beat the crowds:

+Arrive right when they open.
+Seriously.
+Get there before 8am and you walk straight in.
+Visit on non-holiday Mondays or Wednesdays for the softest crowds.
 Avoid Saturdays entirely unless you have infinite patience or love people-watching in lines.

 The Retail Store and Shopping Experience

+While you’re waiting for a table, you’re funneled into the retail space.
+This is intentional.
 The store sells cookware, dishes, kitchen gadgets, home decor, and clothing.
-But here’s the thing: this merchandise is different from what you’ll find at Walmart.
+This merchandise is different from what you’ll find at Walmart.
+The Mercantile carries more boutique items, higher-end pieces, and Pawhuska-specific souvenirs.

 The coffee bar placement is genius.
 You can grab a Spicy Cowgirl to sip while browsing cookware, keeping you caffeinated and entertained during the wait.